East Germany v West Germany (1974 FIFA World Cup)

 On 22 June 1974, East Germany played West Germany in Hamburg as part of the first group stage of the 1974 FIFA World Cup.
 East Germany won the match 1–0, in what is regarded as one of the greatest upsets in FIFA World Cup history.
-The match is also notable for being the only time East and West Germany ever played each other in top-level senior international competition.
+The match is also the only time East and West Germany ever played each other in top-level senior international competition.

 Background

 Going into the match, both East and West Germany were already assured of progressing to the second round.
 East Germany had defeated Australia 2–0 and drawn with Chile 1–1.
 Host nation West Germany had beaten Chile 1–0 and Australia 3–0, which some fans had seen as unconvincing.
 West Germany were considered by pundits to be clear favorites.

 According to journalist Ulrich Hesse, West German players knew that their manager Helmut Schön, who had been born in Dresden in East Germany, "wanted – no, needed – to win this match at all costs".
-The communist East German government viewed the match as a class struggle and politically significant, according to author Thomas Blees.
+The East German government viewed the match as a class struggle and politically significant, according to author Thomas Blees.

 The senior national teams of East and West Germany had never met before, though the countries did play each other at the 1972 Summer Olympics in Munich, where West Germany was represented by an amateur side.
 East Germany won this game 3–2.

 Match

+Summary

 West Germany dominated the early chances, though East Germany also had scoring opportunities, including by Hans-Jürgen Kreische who missed an open goal at close range.
 West German Gerd Müller subsequently hit the post.
 In the 77th minute, East German Jürgen Sparwasser received a long diagonal pass and ran toward the West German goal, shooting the ball over goalkeeper Sepp Maier into the roof of the net.
 Sparwasser did a somersault in celebration, and later said it was the first time he had ever done one.

-Around 1,500 East German citizens attended the match, including hundreds of Stasi members, who were instructed to cheer on East Germany with the chants "Deutschland, Deutschland, D.D.R.!" and "7, 8, 9, 10, Klasse!" ("7, 8, 9, 10, Great!").
+Around 1,500 East German citizens attended the match, including hundreds of Stasi members, who were instructed to cheer on East Germany with the chant "7, 8, 9, 10, Klasse!" ("7, 8, 9, 10, Great!").